Quick Facts: Earning an Ed.D. in Massachusetts

 Regis College

-The Ed.D. in Higher Education Leadership site contains a section on Financing Your Ed.D., with details on Graduate Assistantships.
-Unfortunately, the Presidential Catholic Leadership Scholarship was discontinued in 2019.
+The Ed.D. in Higher Education Leadership site contains a section on Financing Your Ed.D., with details on strategic partnership tuition discounts and Graduate Assistantships.

 University of Massachusetts-Boston